 Will upgrading or installing newer technology, especially using off-site guards, save you money?
 A case study in 2011 by Siemens revealed that, by switching to what Siemens dubbed “Remote Security Management,” Valassis, a 7,000-person company, saved $270,000 per year.
 They were able to reduce employment by moving security off-site and removed their security center.
 They required 24/7 coverage for multiple sites.
-Using a virtual guard, the guard could be wherever cameras pointed, at any site, in seconds.
+Using a virtual security officer, the guard could be wherever cameras pointed, at any site, in seconds.

 “Remote security monitoring can provide savings of 20 to 50 percent of the cost of a security guard,” Phil Atteberry of Siemens Industry, Inc., said.
 They suggest, for best results, keeping a guard on duty to combine with off-site security.
 The off-site security can then dispatch the on-site guard while still reducing overall costs by minimizing staff.